jareddantis-bots/chance-bot/README.md

 ## Questions?

-Feel free to post an issue here, or reach out to [@justinbeckwith](https://twitter.com/JustinBeckwith)!
+Feel free to post an issue here!